 - Sharp Chef’s Knife.
 Using a sharp, high-quality chef’s knife makes all the difference in recipe prep.

 - Sauté Pan.
-Perfect for making fried cabbage.
+Perfect for making this healthy fried cabbage recipe.
 If you don’t own a sauté pan, a Dutch oven will also work.

 Fried Cabbage